 Sneddon syndrome has been reported more often in females than in males.
 Almost 80% of the patients are women with a median age of diagnosis at 40 years.
 Symptoms usually begin in early to middle adulthood, but can occur at any age including childhood.
 The incidence and prevalence are unknown.
 One estimate places the incidence at approximately one out of 250,000 individuals in the general population.

 The diagnosis of Sneddon syndrome is usually suggested by the combination the pattern of skin discoloration called livedo reticularis and neurological symptoms, particularly unexplained stroke in young individuals.
 Diagnosis of cerebrovascular damage is confirmed when imaging techniques such as magnetic resonance imaging (MRI) or computed tomography (CT) reveal lesions (infarcts) in the brain.

 Surgical removal and microscopic study of tissue samples (skin biopsy) may confirm the progressive arterial disease (arteriopathy) characteristic of Sneddon syndrome demonstrating occlusion of the vessel lumina with no vasculitis.
 Blood tests may reveal the presence of antiphospholipid antibodies in some affected individuals.

 There is no specific treatment for Sneddon syndrome.
 Treatment is symptomatic and supportive, but there are no standardized treatment protocols or guidelines.
 Due to the rarity of the disease, there are no treatment trials that have been tested on a large group of patients.
 Various treatments have been reported in the medical literature as part of single case reports or small series of patients.
 Treatment trials would be very helpful to determine the long-term safety and effectiveness of specific medications and treatments for individuals with Sneddon syndrome.

 Anti-aggregants such as aspirin or direct oral anticoagulants (DOAC) or vitamin K-antagonsists such as warfarin may be given to thin the blood and to prevent the formation of blood clots.
-Some physicians recommend that individuals with Sneddon syndrome without antiphospholipid antibodies should be treated in a less aggressive manner through antiplatelet therapy with aspirin and patients with antiphospholipid antibodies should receive warfarin with an international normalize ratio (INR) target of 2 to 3.
+Some physicians recommend that individuals with Sneddon syndrome without antiphospholipid antibodies should be treated in a less aggressive manner through antiplatelet therapy with aspirin and patients with antiphospholipid antibodies should receive DOAC or warfarin with an international normalize ratio (INR) target of 2 to 3.
 But even with heart valve involvement, antiplatelet therapy was not inferior in comparison to anticoagulation.
 And always the risk of microbleeds and intracerebral hemorrhage must be taken into account.

 Drugs that widen (dilate) the blood vessels known as vasodilators such as nifedipine may be prescribed to reduce blood pressure and/or reduce the risk of blockage although these drugs have primarily shown benefit only with skin symptoms.
 Immunosuppressive drugs may be used to offset high levels of antiphospholipid antibodies in the blood of some people with Sneddon syndrome.